jan-miksik/art-portfolio/README.md

-my art portfolio build with nuxt 3, lives on https://janmiksik.ooo/ the website is more interactive than it looks at first.
+my art portfolio build with nuxt 3, lives on https://janmiksik.ooo/ <br>
+the website is more interactive than it looks at first.

 preview